The Gardner method for symmetries: Connection with symmetries of difference equations.

 Similarly the quad-graph version of $X(\beta)$ is

 These symmetries were already found in \cite{RH2}.
 Furthermore, in \cite{RS1} it was shown that equation (\ref{qg1}) embedded in three dimensions has another symmetry of the form

-This evidently also has its origins in the general symmetry.
+This evidently also has its origins in the generating symmetry.
 In \cite{RS1} it was shown how, by a suitable expansion, this symmetry gives the infinite hierarchy of symmetries for the dKdV equation.

 As we noted before the CH equation after the change of variable $u=\int p dx$ is related to quad-graph equation $Q1_{\delta=1}$.
 Namely, the superposition principle for CH (\ref{sp10}) is equivalent to quad-graph equation $Q1_{\delta=1}$ in the ABS classification \cite{ABS}